kuiyuanyuedui/wedding-planner/README.md

 -  Select on a card previously made to view item
 - Click on delete to delete a card

+# MileStones

+1. 60 % - Frontend and backend of the task manager module to track some common wedding tasks along with dropdown functionality to select tasks from there.

+2. 80% - Frontend and backend of the wedding card generator feature where users can select a theme and add names on card and also view and delete previously made cards.

 # Screenshots